-National Federation of Families for Children's Mental Health: National family-run organization linking more than 120 chapters and state organizations focused on the issues of children and youth with emotional, behavioral, or mental health needs and their families.
-It was conceived in Arlington, Virginia in February, 1989 by a group of 18 people determined to make a difference in the way the system works.
+National Federation of Families for Children's Mental Health is a national family-run organization linking more than 120 chapters and state organizations focused on the issues of children and youth with emotional, behavioral, or mental health needs and their families.
+It was conceived in Arlington, Virginia in February of 1989 by a group of 18 people determined to make a difference in the way the system works.

 National Institute of Mental Health: The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery, and cure.
 Detailed information concerning ADHD, as well as many other mental illnesses/disorders is available on their website.

-Office of Civil Rights (OCR): Legal information and rights.
-Frequently Asked Questions About Section 504 and the Education of Children with Disabilities
+Office of Civil Rights: Legal information and rights.
+Frequently Asked Questions About Section 504 and the Education of Children with Disabilities.

 Scholarship and Financial Aid for Students with Disabilities Information

-Affordable Colleges.com: List of scholarships available for students with disabilites, learning disabilities, ADD/ADHD, plus other disabilities.
+Affordable Colleges.com is a list of scholarships available for students with disabilities, learning disabilities, ADD/ADHD, plus other disabilities.
 Includes financial aid resources compiled from many different websites.